§ 2001. Definitions

 F. Repealed.
 Laws 2001, c.
 264, § 2.

-G. Gross income does not include the amount of money received from means-tested public assistance programs, including, but not limited to, Temporary Assistance for Needy Families, supplemental security income, food stamps and general assistance.
+G. Gross income does not include the amount of money received from means-tested public assistance programs, including, but not limited to, Temporary Assistance for Needy Families, supplemental security income, the Supplemental Nutrition Assistance Program and general assistance.

 5-A. Repealed.
 Laws 2009, c.
 290, § 8.